Ethorbit/steamcmd-server-docker/README.md

 ### What's different about this than the others?
 It not only installs the server you want, but also simultaneously updates, validates files, and runs on container start.
 All files are created at runtime, meaning you can mount the container to the host filesystem and easily manage the server there.
 See examples below.

-There's also full support for terminal interactivity, for example: if you press hotkeys like Ctrl+l; it will indeed get registered and clear the terminal.
-This is because all the required libraries are present, unlike other installs.
+There's also full terminal interactivity support, for example: if you press hotkey combos like Ctrl+l; it will be processed properly.
+This is because all the required libraries are present, unlike with other installs.

 ### How do the auto updates work?
 The server updates in the background after it launches, if it becomes outdated: simply restart it.